 Different Facets of NIST Compliance

-The Core facet refers to a set of the desired security activities and outcomes that have been organized into categories.
-This facet is designed to be intuitive with a mandate of enabling communication between the different teams.
+The core facet refers to the set of desired security activities and outcomes organized into categories.
+This facet should be intuitive to enable communication between an organization’s different teams.

-The Framework Implementation Tiers facet is expected to describe the degree to which your cybersecurity risk management protocols exhibit the characteristics defined by NIST framework.
-There are four tiers ranging from Partial (Tier 1) to Adaptive (Tier 4).
-Using this element of the framework, you can access your degree of rigor and how well integrated your cybersecurity risk decisions are.
+The implementation tiers facet describes the degree at which an organization’s cybersecurity risk management protocols align with the requirements defined by NIST.
+The framework has four tiers, ranging from Partial (Tier 1) to Adaptive (Tier 4).
+Using this element, the organization can access its degree of rigor and how well-thought-out its cybersecurity risk decisions are.

-At its tenet, the Framework Profiles facet aims to check on the unique alignment of the organization to compliance.
-Specifically, you can use Profiles to check and improve your current cybersecurity posture.
+The profiles facet aims to check the unique alignment of the organization to the compliance requirements.
+Specifically, organizations use the profiles to validate and improve their current cybersecurity posture.

 Tips for NIST Compliance

-In a bid to be NIST compliant, consider the following tips:
+In a bid to be NIST-compliant, organizations can consider the following tips.

-Categorize the Data and Information You Need to Protect
+Categorize the Data and Information That Need Protection

-To be NIST compliant, you need to categorize the data and information within your security landscape.
-In effect, this requires data mining, especially in an age where organizations have become data hoarders, as storage is significantly cheaper.
+To be NIST-compliant, organizations need to categorize the data and information within their security landscape.
+In effect, this process requires data mining, especially in an age where organizations have become data hoarders, as storage is significantly cheaper.

-As a pro tip, you should consider getting rid of redundant or obsolete data, which only takes up massive amounts of your data storage.
-Additionally, consider prioritizing intellectual property, personally identifying information (PII), and financial account information.
+As a pro tip, organizations should consider getting rid of redundant or obsolete data, which only takes up massive amounts of storage.
+In addition, consider prioritizing intellectual property, personally identifying information (PII), and financial account information.

 Conduct Risk Assessment

-Periodic NIST cyber risk assessments should help you refine your baseline controls.
-The latter highlights the set of controls applicable to your information and IT systems in a bid to have them meet legal, regulatory, and policy requirements.
-Conducting consistent risk assessment essentially assesses your compliance and safety within the parameters put in place by the Federal Government.
+Periodic NIST cyber risk assessments should help organizations refine baseline controls.
+The latter highlights the set of controls applicable to their information and IT systems so these meet legal, regulatory, and policy requirements.
+Conducting consistent risk assessment essentially assesses an organization’s compliance and safety within the parameters the federal government put in place.

-Notably, suppose your business is ever in a relationship with the federal government.
+Notably, suppose your organization maintains relationships with the federal government.
 In that case, you are required by the Federal Information Security Modernization Act (FISMA) to conduct a risk assessment guided by the Risk Management Framework (RMF).
 It would be prudent to maintain the NIST security risk assessment over a longer term, including ongoing monitoring and evaluation of new and existing data for compliance.

-At the root of documenting your baseline controls is having a written security plan.
-The latter should clearly point out low, moderate, and high-security controls for your information system.
-Note that your baseline will be primarily influenced by the community’s interests, environmental operations, and the IT infrastructure used during operations.
+At the root of documenting baseline controls is having a written security plan.
+The latter should clearly point out low-, moderate-, and high-security controls for information systems (ISs).
+Note that the baseline will be primarily influenced by community interests, environmental operations, and the kind of IT infrastructure organizations use during operations.

-Monitoring your performance should help you measure the efficacy of some of the security controls you have implemented.
-The measures of performance are used to facilitate decision-making.
-It should provide a matrix through which you can establish a relationship between the IT infrastructure and program security practices.
+Monitoring performance should help organizations measure the efficacy of some of the security controls they implement.
+Performance results aid in decision-making.
+An organization’s performance should provide a matrix that helps it establish relationships between its IT infrastructure and program security practices.

 Benefits of NIST Compliance